The Human Truth Foundation

 ...

 Croatia does relatively well in ensuring human rights and freedom, compared to many other countries.
-Croatia comes in the best 20 in terms of its nominal commitment to Human Rights18.
-It does better than average when it comes to commentary in Human Rights Watch reports19 (but low for Europe), LGBT equality20, opposing gender inequality21, supporting personal, civil & economic freedoms22 (but bad for Europe) and in supporting press freedom23 (but high for Europe).
+Croatia comes in the best 20 in its nominal commitment to Human Rights19.
+It does better than average for commentary in Human Rights Watch reports20 (but low for Europe), LGBT equality21, opposing gender inequality22, supporting personal, civil & economic freedoms23 (but high for Europe), its average Freedom in the World rating (but bad for Europe) and in supporting press freedom24 (but bad for Europe).
 Croatia still has work to do.
-Croatia does worse than average in terms of its success in fighting anti-semitic prejudice24, speed of uptake of HR treaties25 and in freethought26.
-The Roman Catholic Church and related national religious bodies systematically undermine women's rights, family planning and LGBT tolerance in Croatia, including applying direct pressure to doctors and medical staff27.
-The Catholic hold on children's education is used to teach prejudiced and biased doctrine, especially to attack the non-religious27.
+Croatia does worse than average for its success in fighting anti-semitic prejudice25, freethought26 and in eliminating modern slavery27.
+The Roman Catholic Church and related national religious bodies systematically undermine women's rights, family planning and LGBT tolerance in Croatia, including applying direct pressure to doctors and medical staff28.
+The Catholic hold on children's education is used to teach prejudiced and biased doctrine, especially to attack the non-religious28.
 In order to maintain basic human rights, the Catholic Church and its national outlets need to be strictly disestablished and prevented from abusing its power.

 For tables, charts and commentary, see: